Mohan41204/AWS-High-Availability-Web-Architecture-Task/README.md

 This project was built iteratively, reflecting a real-world DevOps maturity journey:

 ### Phase 1
-Manual AWS Console Setup "Click-ops" — resources created manually via AWS Management Console.
+Manual AWS Console setup ("click-ops") — resources were created manually via the AWS Management Console.
 Functional but not reproducible, version-controlled, or scalable.

 ### Phase 2
 Terraform (Infrastructure as Code) All AWS resources converted into modular Terraform configurations.
 Infrastructure became reproducible, versionable, and reviewable via Pull Requests.